rsvp/fecon235/README.md

 Lead developer is Adriano rsvp.github.com: [admin].
 Please join our chat with fellow users and developers at [Gitter].

+The project derives from the seminar series held at the University of California at Berkeley, jointly sponsored by the Department of Economics and the Haas School of Business.
+We are also grateful to BIDS, Berkeley Institute for Data Science, for their technical support.

 ### Partial contents of nb directory ###